-If you have ever looked up and thought, wow, how much snow can my roof hold?.
+But if you have ever looked up and thought, wow, just how much snow can my roof hold?
 Don’t worry, here I give you a guide on how to calculate just that.

 Yes, roofs are built to last, but, too much snow on your roof can cause it to collapse.
 Although I can’t give you exact numbers on how much square foot of snow is too much.
 I can help you make a strong estimate of how much snow your roof can support and the best ways to get snow off your roof.